 Any alteration of these systems can affect the production layout that operates under an assumption of chains, synchrony and synergy.

-How does access control participate in the present and future of Industry 4.0 in Spain?
+How does access control participate in the present and future of Industry 4.0 security?

 Until December 2021, the global industry had invested a figure close to $165 billion in the implementation of artificial intelligence systems, process automation and intelligent communication systems.